 When it comes to lead generation, when does the marketing department’s role end and the sales department’s role begin?
 Very specifically, when should a lead be passed from marketing to sales?

-This is a tricky question, and as with most marketing and sales best practices, it’s not always black and white.
-Every organization is different, and it’s important that your organization has it's own marketing and sales agreement plan that outlines in detail how you will qualify, distribute, track, and ultimately close your marketing leads.
+Every organization is different, and it’s important that your organization have it's own marketing and sales agreement plan that outlines in detail how you will qualify, distribute, track, and ultimately close your marketing leads.

 A new lead is anyone who identifies themselves for the first time, whether by filling out a form on your website, downloading something, or requesting additional information.
 When a new lead comes in, the first point person should evaluate the lead based on: